Apple hints at lackluster holiday as iPhone sales disappoint

 Soaring services

 Because so many people have iPhones, Apple's services business -- which includes the App Store, Apple Music and iCloud -- has been growing dramatically over the past several quarters.
-It's seen as one of Apple's major growth areas in the future.
+It's seen as one of the company's major growth areas in the future.

-In the fourth quarter, revenue from services operations jumped 17 percent from the previous year to $9.98 billion, an all-time record high.
-But the pace slowed a bit from the past two quarters when services revenue jumped over 30 percent year-over-year.
+In the fourth quarter, revenue from services operations jumped 17 percent from the previous year to $9.98 billion, an all-time high.
+But the pace slowed a bit from the past two quarters when services revenue jumped over 30 percent year over year.

 Apple plans to double its fiscal 2016 services revenue of $24 billion by 2020.
 Last year, its services business totaled $30 billion, making it the size of a Fortune 100 company.
 This year, services revenue climbed to $37.2 billion.